 The surface exploration was concluded in 2½ hours.
 With the success of Apollo 11, the national objective to land men on the Moon and return them safely to Earth had been accomplished.
 The Saturn V vehicle was developed by the Marshall Space Flight Center (MSFC) under the direction of Dr. von Braun.

 Remastered version of the old iconic NASA masterpieces

 The presented photograph was built on the raw data from the NASA mission.
-Using the latest technology based on Artificial Intelligence (neural networks and machine learning), I was able to remove the very large grain of the original images and reconstruct many details that were necessary to obtain high-quality large format Fine-Art prints (printing on Epson UltraChrome HDX using 11 colors and 2880 dpi).
+Using the latest technology based on Artificial Intelligence (neural networks and machine learning), I was able to remove the very large grain of the original images and reconstruct many details that were necessary to obtain high-quality large format Fine-Art prints (printed on Epson UltraChrome Pro12 using 12 colors and 2880 dpi resolution).
 In addition, a new color was created to give a sense of how pictures were taken today.

 The mission of this series is to promote space and science.
 The creators want these designs to hang on your wall, which is in line with our mission in Astrography.
 That is why we decided to use our competence in printing cosmos inspired graphics and photos to provide you with these projects in the highest possible quality on Fine Art (Giclée) pigments and papers.

 These projects are available in the public domain.
 You can download them from NASA website and print them at any printing house. but we are convinced that thanks to our experience in printing space photographs we are able to provide the best quality of these posters in the world.We do not earn on copyright here.
 In this series, we provide specializing printing competences & technologies (dedicated in space), packaging and worldwide logistics.
 Let the promotion of science and art become a common fashion.

 Posters will look great in your home, children’s room, or office.